emilio-berti/git-novice/_episodes/02-terminal_101.md

 teaching: 15
 exercises: 0
 questions:
-- "How do I navigate in command line"
+- "How do I navigate in command line?"
 objectives:
-- "Configure `git` the first time it is used on a computer."
-- "Understand the meaning of the `--global` configuration flag."
+- "Discover the terminal"
+- "Use simple commands to navigate your computer in command line"
 keypoints:
--   "Use `git config` with the `--global` option to configure a user name, email address, editor, and other preferences once per machine."
+-   "Use `pwd` to show in which folder you are."
+-   "Use `ls` to list the files of a folder"
+-   "Use `cd` to change the folder"
+-   "Use `cd ..` to go back one folder"
 ---

 ## What is the Terminal?